Hoksolinvan/SENG480A/README.md

 ## App Access

-Use and Installation: click the link below and start right away!
-There is no need to install anything additional.
+**Use and Installation:** Click the link below to access our app.
+No additional installation is required.
 We recommend using the primary link for the most up-to-date and reliable version of the app.
 The alternative link is provided as a fallback option.

 **Primary Link:** https://seng-480-a.vercel.app/